ummerubaiyat/AINights/README.md

 ## Content Walk-through

-First show the Microsoft Azure Cognitive Services in their simplest format - within the web browser.
+First start with the Microsoft Azure Cognitive Services in their simplest format - within the web browser.
 **Navigate to [https://azure.microsoft.com/en-gb/services/cognitive-services/](https://azure.microsoft.com/en-gb/services/cognitive-services/?WT.mc_id=ainights-github-amynic)**

 To ensure fluidity in your presentation, you can have the page opened in your browser before your session beginsand type in **Azure Cognitive Services** in the search box; it will usually be the first result displayed.